 Your records will be handled in a confidential manner as outlined in Section 504 of the Rehabilitation Act of 1973, ADA, and the Family Educational Rights and Privacy Act of 1974.

 Provided below are documentation release forms that can be printed for your convenience.

 Testing accommodations may include additional time, distraction free room, taped tests, a reader, a scribe, or computer-assisted tests.
-Requests for testing accommodations should be made one week in advance in room 2209 at the Central Campus.
-Accommodations at other campus locations are available by calling the Student Resource Learning Center at (608) 743-4422.
+Requests for testing accommodations should be made one week in advance in room 2214 in the Student Success Center at the Central Campus.
+Accommodations at other campus locations are available by calling Disability Resource Services at (608) 743-4422.

-Accommodations for the COMPASS test are available through the Student Resource Learning Center.
+Accommodations for the COMPASS test are available through Disability Resource Services.
 Students should call to make an appointment.
 To take the test, students will need:

 - Documentation of disability